aneeshbal/SimpylCellCounter/README.md

 # SimpylCellCounter
-SimpylCellCounter - An Automated Solution for Quantifying Cfos Cells
+SimpylCellCounter - An Automated Solution for Quantifying Cfos Cells in Brain Tissue

 #### First, you will need to install Python and utilize Jupyter Notebook to use SimpylCellCounter (SCC)...For steps on how to do this, open the PowerPoint "SCC.pptx"